EDGE Experts & Auditors

 Step 4: Maintain your active EDGE Auditor status

-- Maintain active status with a nominal annual maintenance fee of $75 / INR 5,000 and by completing at least one site audit every two years, retaking the exam or training, or undertaking another activity as determined by GBCI.
+- Maintain active status with a nominal annual maintenance fee of $75 / INR 5,000 and by completing at least one building project audit every two years; or attending a refresher training of at least 4 hours every two years; or retaking the exam, or undertaking another activity as determined by GBCI.

 - You may provide EDGE Auditor services in any country where GBCI administers EDGE certification.